Thibault-Berthet/Piiquante-Application/README.md

 If you watch it, first of all thank you !
 And feel free to contact me about some part of the code ;)

+To launch the project you will have to do 3 things :
+- Open a console, go to the main folder and type "npm start"
+- Open another console, go to the folder backend and type "node server"
+- After this two steps go to this adress `http://localhost:4200/` Everything should work ;)

 I wish you a nice day or evening,

 Thibault